-Since latency was more important to us than throughput, we initially implemented RAMCloud with a single thread per server to handle all incoming RPCs: it executed in a loop, polling for an incoming request and then servicing it.
+Since latency was more important to us than throughput, RAMCloud initially used a single thread to handle all incoming RPCs: it executed in a loop, polling for an incoming request and then servicing it.
 However, we could not find a satisfactory way to implement fault tolerance with this approach.
 If an RPC takes a long time to process, the caller attempts to ping the server to make sure it is still alive.
-With the single-threaded approach, there was no thread to process incoming ping requests while an RPC was being processed, so long-running RPCs resulted in timeouts.
-Furthermore, if one machine crashed, any server communicating with it would experience long delays waiting for its RPCs to time out, during which time it could not process ping requests either.
+With the singlethreaded approach, there was no thread to process incoming ping requests while an RPC was being processed, so long-running RPCs resulted in timeouts.
+Furthermore, if one machine crashed, any server communicating with it would experience long delays waiting for its RPCs to time out, which caused timeouts in incoming RPCs to that server.
 As a result, any server crash resulted in cascading timeouts that took down most or all of the cluster.
 We considered requiring long-running operations to check occasionally for incoming ping RPCs, but this seemed complex and error-prone.